S2-group/software-design-vu/README.md

 You can find your jar file in /out/artifacts/filename.jar.

-If you're still having troubles, check out the following link: https://www.jetbrains.com/help/idea/packaging-a-module-into-a-jar-file.html.
+If you are still having troubles, check out the following link: https://www.jetbrains.com/help/idea/packaging-a-module-into-a-jar-file.html.

-## **Slip-days:**
-Each group has a total of 3 slip days for all the assignments.